 The country’s defects in economic strategy are now being exposed through politically inspired court action in a similar way to the financial markets’ derailing of unbalanced UK budgetary policies under then-Prime Minister Liz Truss in September-October 2022.

-More comprehensive than in the UK case, the ripples from German budgetary missteps will have continent-wide repercussions, reflecting the country’s status as Europe’s biggest economy and creditor as well as its pivotal place in the Economic and Monetary Union.
+More comprehensively than in the UK case, the ripples from German budgetary missteps will have continent-wide repercussions, reflecting the country’s status as Europe’s biggest economy and creditor as well as its pivotal place in economic and monetary union.

 Germany’s moral and political authority in EMU weakens further